Casperento/cxp-scripts-sources/README.md

 Feel free to download and use them.
 I will keep updating them as far as possible.

+These scripts were once closed-source.
+Now they are open-source, but customizations and installation support are paid services.
+If you need help installing or customizing it, grab a permanent license at my store on [Bytex Market](https://bytex.market/sellers/profile/K970748533) and contact me on their Discord or use their ticket system.

-These systems were once sold in a marketplace.
-So, if you wanna use them in your server, you need to setup my [Package Installation Framework](https://github.com/Casperento/cxp-scripts-sources/blob/main/cxp/README.md).
+If you wanna use them in your server, you need to setup my [Package Installation Framework](https://github.com/Casperento/cxp-scripts-sources/blob/main/cxp/README.md).
 Finally, you're ready to install any of the existent script packages.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/casperento)